Mahendra0411/HomepageofNetflix/README.md

 This is a brief overview, and the actual implementation might involve more detailed coding and customization based on specific design choices and requirements.

-This is a brief overview, and the actual implementation might involve more detailed coding and customization based on specific design choices and requirements.

-This is a brief overview, and the actual implementation might involve more detailed coding and customization based on specific design choices and requirements.

-This is a brief overview, and the actual implementation might involve more detailed coding and customization based on specific design choices and requirements.